Retail Apparel Group: Tarocash (1987–2007)

-Retail Apparel Group (2007-2017)
+Retail Apparel Group (2007–2017)

-In 2007, the company had 86 stores, changed its name to Retail Apparel Group, and launched its second retail chain Connor.

-In 2008, the company had 177 stores, and launched its third retail chain, yd.
+In 2007, Tarocash had 86 stores and launched its second retail chain Connor.
+That year it also acquired yd. and established Retail Apparel Group to house the three companies it owned.
+In 2008, the company had 177 stores.

 In 2014, the company had 325 stores, and launched its fourth retail chain, Johnny Bigg.

 In 2015, the company had 342 stores and acquired Rockwear.
 Rockwear had established a network of stores across the Australian east coast since opening its first store in 1991.

-The majority shareholder, Navis Capital Partners, slated the company for a AU$400 million initial public offering on the Australian Stock Exchange.
+The majority shareholder, Navis Capital Partners, slated the company for a AU$400 million initial public offering on the Australian Securities Exchange.
 It also started to assess buyer interest.
 At the time, the company was recording declining profit, due to moderate sales and rising import prices caused by the low Australian dollar.

 In April 2017, in Australia, the average shopper was spending $56 at Johnny Bigg, $51 at Tarocash, $44 at yd., $32 at Rockwear and $31 at Connor.
 The company said the growth of online shopping and H&M was pushing down price expectations, and menswear was growing faster than womenswear.

-The Foschini Group (2017-)
+The Foschini Group (2017–present)

 The Foschini Group (TFG), a South African clothing company, purchased Retail Apparel Group from Navis Capital Partners for AU$302.5 million in 2017.
 Navis abandoned its IPO plans.
 Founding director Stephen Leibowitz also sold his share in the company to TFG, giving it 100% of the company.

 Retail Apparel Group had 477 stores at the time of the sale in 2017, bringing Foschini's portfolio to above 3000 stores.
 TFG sought to grow the company quickly, seeking double-digit growth in 2019.

 The COVID-19 pandemic affected revenue in 2020, and the company temporarily or permanently closed stores.
 However, TFG Australia's online sales surged, increasing 58.1% in the year to March 2021.

 The company introduced the Rockwear brand in Western Australia in 2021, opening five stores across Perth over two months.

 In 2021, Baptist World Aid Australia gave Retail Apparel Group a "B" grade for its efforts to become more ethical and sustainable.

 In September 2021, the company warned of a disastrous year in 2022 as JobSeeker subsidies and rent waivers were lifted.

-By 2022, the five brands had a combined 510 stores.
+By 2022, the company's five brands had a combined 510 stores.

+In 2023, Retail Apparel Group established AXL+Co, a plus-sized menswear brand operating under the Connor brand.
+In October 2025, Connor opened a store in Singapore, marking Retail Apparel Group's first expansion into Southeast Asia.